-(1) Where it appears to the State Government that any child kept in a Special School or Childrens Home in pursuance of this Act is suffering from leprosy or is of unsound mind, the State Government may order his removal to a leper asylum or mental hospital or other place of safe custody for being kept there for the remainder of the term for which he has to be kept in custody under the orders of the competent authority or for such further period as may be certified by a medical officer to be necessary for the proper treatment of the child.
+(1) Where it appears to the State Government that any child kept in a special school or childrens home in pursuance of this Act is suffering from leprosy or is of unsound mind, the State Government may order his removal to a leper asylum or mental hospital or other place or safe custody for being kept there for the remainder of the term for which he has to be kept in custody under the order of the competent authority or for such further period as may be certified by a medical officer to be necessary for the proper treatment of the child.

-(2) Where it appears to the State Government that the child is cured of leprosy or of unsoundness of mind, he may, if the child is still liable to be kept in custody, order the person having charged of the child to send him to the Special School or Childrens Home from which he was removed or, if the child is no longer liable to be kept in custody order him to be discharged.
+(2) Where it appears to the State Government that the child is cured of leprosy or of unsoundness of mind, it may, if the child is still liable to be kept in custody, order the person having charge of the child to send him to the special school or childrens home from which he was removed or, if the child is no longer liable to be kept in custody, order him to be discharged.

-48. Placing out on licence :-
+48. Placing out on license :-

-(1) When a child is kept in a Childrens Home or Special School, the State Government may, if he so thinks fit, release the child from the Childrens Home or Special School and grant him a written licence for such period and on such conditions as may be specified in the licence permitting him to live with, or under the supervision of, any responsible person named in the licence willing to receive and take charge of him with a view to educate him and train him for some useful trade or calling.
+(1) When a child is kept in a childrens home or special school, the State Government may, if it so thinks fit, release the child from the childrens home or special school and grant him a written license for such period and on such conditions as may be specified in the license permitting him to live with, or under the supervision of, any responsible person named in the license willing to receive and to take charge of him with a view to educate him and train him for some useful trade or calling.

-(2) Any licence so granted under sub-section (1) shall be in force for the period specified in the licence or until revoked or forfeited by the breach of any of the conditions on which it was granted.
+(2) Any license so granted under sub-section (1) shall be in force for the period specified in the license or until revoked or forfeited by the breach of any of the conditions on which it was granted.

-(3) The State Government may, at any time, by order in writing revoke any such licence and order the child to return to the Childrens Home or Special School from which he was released or to any other Childrens Home or Special School, and shall do so at the desire of the person with whom or under whose supervision the child has been permitted to live in accordance with a licence granted under sub-section (1).
+(3) The State Government, may, at any time, by order in writing revoke any such license and order the child to return to the childrens home or special school, and shall do so at the desire of the person with whom or under whose supervision the child has been permitted to live in accordance with a license granted under sub-section (1).

-(4) When a licence has been revoked or forfeited and the child refuses or fails to return to the Special School or Childrens Home to which he was directed so to return, the State Government may, if necessary, cause him to be taken charge of and to be taken back to the Special School or Childrens Home.
+(4) When a license has been revoked or forfeited and the child refuses or fails to return to the special school or childrens home to which he was directed so to return, the State Government may, if necessary, cause him to be taken charge of and to be taken back to the special school or childrens home.

-(5) The time during which a child is absent from a Special School or Childrens Home in pursuance of a licence granted under this section shall be deemed to be part of the time for which he is liable to be kept in custody in the Special School or Childrens Home;
+(5) The time during which a child is absent from a special school or childrens home in pursuance of a license granted under this section shall be deemed to be part of the time for which he is liable to be kept in custody in the special school or childrens home:

-Provided that when a child has failed to return to the Special School or Childrens Home on the licence being revoked or forfeited, the time which elapses after his failure so to return shall be excluded in computing the time during which he is liable to be kept in custody.
+Provided that when a child has failed to return to the special school or childrens home on the license being revoked or forfeited, the time which elapses after his failure so to return shall be excluded in computing the time during which he is liable to be kept in custody.